wijo2/DDoor-Rework/README.md

 # DDoor-Rework
 This readme is written for the demo release, which is only modded from the start until grandma through the straightest path. (no silent servants)

-Installation instructions are at the bottom, but you should read the file through before playing.
+Installation instructions are at the bottom, but you should read this file through before playing.

 ### Very important to read changes
 Weapons have been completely reworked.
 The uncharged heavy is now the basic attack, and as such it's stats are shown in the weapons menu at bottom right.
 The light attacks have an unique function for each weapon, so be sure to read the weapon descriptions and experiment.